MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

       {
 ```

-> Note that by default, middlewares can only be added once to a pipeline, which is reasonable for most kinds of middlewares.
-If you want to build a middleware which can be added multiple times to a pipeline, you can use `pipeline.UseAllowMultiple<MyMiddleware>();`.
-Also note that the `ConfigurePipeline` method is executed every time the handler is executed, meaning every handler execution gets a fresh pipeline.
+> Note that the `ConfigurePipeline` method is executed every time the handler is executed, meaning every handler execution gets a fresh pipeline.
 This also implies that the `ConfigurePipeline` method should not perform any expensive operations, otherwise it will slow down execution.

 Now the `DataAnnotationValidationCommandMiddleware` will be called every time the command handler is executed.
 The last step to get the validation working is to add a data annotation attribute to the command's `IncrementBy` property to declare that it needs to be a positive integer: